Podcastindex-org/podcast-namespace/location/location.md

 Unlike other elements in the "podcast" namespace, a "place" is not permanent.
 Places are built, and abandoned, all the time.
 Buildings are demolished, businesses close.

 On the other hand, a point on the earth is permanent, but does not describe anything other than a point.
-This is not always great when wanting to describe a city, rather than an area in a city, or a restaurant within a city.
+This is not always great when wanting to describe a city, rather than an area within a city, or a restaurant within a city.
 "Locations" are also, not always real places, especially in fiction podcasts.

 This, therefore, means that the podcast:location tag is complex and has a number of attributes.